-The Derby Ram Trail will be a public art trail through the centre of Derby from June – September 2020.
-This exciting event will see Ram sculptures pop-up in various locations around the city of Derby.
-The Rams will be sponsored by local companies and all will be individually painted by commissioned artists.
+The Derby Ram Trail will be a public art trail through the centre of Derby from June – August 2020.
+This exciting event will see 5ft tall ram sculptures pop-up in various locations around the city of Derby, with the rams being sponsored by local companies and individually painted by commissioned artists.

 The event, which was developed by Derby Museums in partnership with Wild in Art, aims to boost city visitor numbers, raise the profile of Derby on a national scale, secure the future of Derby Museums and stimulate engagement in an inclusive art event.

-In March of this year we were approached by Derby Museums to help them create a brilliant brand and art direction, as well as a sponsorship pack, souvenir brochure, trail map and website.
+Early on in 2019 we were approached by Derby Museums to help them create a ‘baa-rilliant’ brand, as well as a sponsorship park, artists pack, souvenir brochure, trail map and website.

-Our brief was to create an exciting brand and logo for the trail that would balance art, fun and inclusivity, and appeal to both kids and adults.
+Our brief was simple: to create an exciting brand for the trail that would balance art, fun and inclusivity, and appeal to both kids and adults.

 The brainstorming stage